coursemaster44/Lab1/README.md

   Click on Next:Configure Security Group

 **Step 7.
-Configure Security Group with following settings** -Type SSH is already with port 22 open from anywhere 0.0.0.0/0 -Add rule for Type HTTP with port 80 open from anywhere 0.0.0.0/0
+Configure Security Group with following settings**
+ - Type SSH is already with port 22 open from anywhere 0.0.0.0/0
+ - Add rule for Type HTTP with port 80 open from anywhere 0.0.0.0/0

 Click Review and Launch